 Fax number: (573) 875-7235

 Welcome prospective and new Cougars!
 Columbia College is excited to have you join our community.
 Whether you’re a prospective student, new freshman or a student transferring from another institution, we want you to be successful.
 This page is dedicated to helping you navigate your transition to Columbia College and your first year on campus.
-There is a lot of information contained on this page.
-Be sure to take some time to view each section and familiarize yourself with all of the opportunities available to you as a Columbia College Cougar.
+Be sure to take some time to view each section to familiarize yourself with all of the opportunities available to you as a Columbia College Cougar.
 We are CC!

 Apply for admission

 As a prospective student, your first step in joining our community is to complete the application process.
-Whether you’re a new student, transfer student or international student, our Day Campus Admissions page will help you navigate the specifics of applying.
+Whether you’re a new student, transfer student or international student, our admissions page will help you navigate the specifics of applying.

 New Student Registration Day

-New Student Registration Day (formally known as CC Connections) is designed with first-year college students’ needs in mind.
+New Student Registration Day is designed with first-year college students’ needs in mind.
 Registration Day will provide you with important and useful information while you have a chance to meet other new students, learn about our traditions and involvement opportunities, and register for classes.

-Orientation is an exciting time for new students.
+Welcome Week is an exciting time for new students.
 It is an opportunity to meet new people, prepare for classes, and get connected to resources.
 At Columbia College we pride ourselves in building a happy, healthy, and connected community.
 That process starts before classes begin.
-If you are a transfer or international student, be sure to attend the orientation events catered to your specific population and then join us for the other orientation festivities on campus.
-New and Transfer Students, make it a point to check out all of the orientation activities including Cougar Day Trips.
+If you are a transfer or international student, be sure to attend the Welcome Week events catered to your specific population and then join us for the other Welcome Week festivities on campus.
+New and transfer Students, make it a point to check out all of the Welcome Week activities including Cougar Day Trips.
 The activities are planned with your success in mind.

-All new and transfer students entering into the main campus during the Spring Semester should attend this hands-on introduction to Columbia College, where you and your family will learn the secrets to student success here on campus.
+All new and transfer students coming to the traditional campus during the Spring Semester should attend this hands-on introduction to Columbia College, where you and your family will learn the secrets to student success on campus.
 We want to help you thrive during your college experience, and it all starts with getting to know your new school.
 This event has it all: traditions, friendly and helpful students and staff, and an introduction to a wealth of campus resources.

-INCC is a course designed to help first year students navigate college life.
+Foundations is a course designed to help first-year students navigate college life.
 The 16-week seminar will investigate academic preparation and support, building relationships, access to resources, investment in your overall college experience, and personal and professional growth.
-The course is strongly encouraged for first time freshman and helps new students understand collegiate expectations.
+The course is strongly encouraged for first-time freshman and helps new students understand collegiate expectations.

-Columbia College’s New & Transfer Student Online Orientation is your one-stop shop in making sure you are prepared for the start of classes.
+Columbia College’s New & Transfer Student Online Orientation is your one-stop shop to make sure you are prepared for the start of classes.
 It is a comprehensive look at getting started, preparing for classes, and getting and staying connected.
 The Online Orientation contains valuable information for new students and can be used as a resource throughout your entire first-year experience.

 Involvement on campus

 Be sure to become involved on campus.
 Whether living on or off campus, there are hundreds of ways to engage with our campus community.
-As a new student, you will have opportunities through Orientation and Hey Day to be introduced to the many ways you can get involved on campus and in the Community.
-Whether your interests involve service, participating in organizations, induction into an honor society, student employment or holding a leadership position on campus, Columbia College has something for everyone.
-Stay in the know by checking CougarLink, for up to date campus activity information.
+As a new student, you will have opportunities through Orientation and Hey Day to be introduced to the many ways you can get involved on campus and in the community.
+Whether you're interested in service, participating in organizations, induction into an honor society, student employment or holding a leadership position on campus, Columbia College has something for everyone.
+Stay in the know by checking CougarLink, for up-to-date campus activity information.